afarooqey/job-sdet-assignment/tap-plan.md

 ## Outcomes
 At the end of four weeks of training the resource should be able to:
 * Write basic test cases in Postman.
 * Write Integration tests for REST services in Java or Groovy.
 * Identify performance test scenarios.
 * Write test plan for E2E UI tests.
 * Write basic UI tests.
 * Publish all of the above in a Git repository.
+* Run tests in a Continuous Integration environment.